 There is also a small souvenir outlet with Australian made products and photographic sessions with a python are available throughout the day, weather permitting.

-The Armadale Reptile Centre is located on the South Western Highway, just three kilometres from Armadale and a forty five minute drive from Perth.
+The Armadale Reptile Centre is located on the South Western Highway, just 3 kilometres from Armadale and a 45 minute drive from Perth.

 Australian Tourism Accreditation Barbeque Birdwatching Carpark Coach Parking Family Nature & Wildlife Picnic Area Public Toilet Walk